Fortress 2: Re-Entry: Cast

+Production

+Prior to the film's release, it was reported that Davis Entertainment Company and Village Roadshow Pictures had hired Troy Neighbors and Steven Feinberg to write a treatment for Fortress 2 with Christopher Lambert slated to return and production to commence in early 1994.
+However, due to negative critical reception, a sequel to Fortress did not immediately move forward.
+Worldwide distribution rights, excluding Australia and New Zealand, were initially acquired by 20th Century Fox at the 1995 American Film Market.
+However in March 1998, after languishing in development hell, Columbia TriStar boarded the project as co-producers and acquired distribution rights following Fox bowing out of the project.

 Release

-Distribution

-Worldwide distribution rights, excluding Australia and New Zealand, were initially acquired by 20th Century Fox at the 1995 American Film Market.
+The film was released direct-to-video in the United States on April 25, 2000 by Columbia TriStar.

 Reception

 Critical response

 Almar Haflidason of the BBC said: "[It's] a film that sorely lacks energy [and] various moments of action are ruined by poor camera angles and clumsy editing, [but] while it may lack the grand set of Fortress, it does boast some reasonable CGI effects and is slightly more entertaining in a cheap kind of way".
 Kim Newman of the British Film Institute's Sight & Sound said the film "lacks [Fortress director Stuart Gordon's] wit and grit, though director Geoff Murphy makes it a decent enough ride".

 Nathan Shumate of Cold Fusion Video Reviews said the film is "at best, a pale imitation of the original Fortress. [...]
-On its own, it’s a passable movie, with an adequate budget both for sets and CGI space effects.
+On its own, it's a passable movie, with an adequate budget both for sets and CGI space effects.
 Too bad it had to be a sequel to a superior movie, instead of something wholly its own".
 The Science Fiction, Horror, and Fantasy Film Review said: "The action scenes are run of the mill [and] the special effects are okay and the show at least mounts to a passable action climax as the space station explodes, [but] the scripters have not endeavoured to approach this film in any more intelligent a way than they did the original".